Infraste03/KGE_RS/fashion_generalization/results/README.md

 results/hpo_transe_no_compatible/best_model.pt
 ```

-The very low link-prediction performance in this configuration is expected to be informative for the ablation study, since the relation targeted by Task A is removed from the training graph.
+The very low link-prediction performance in this configuration is informative for the ablation study because the relation targeted by Task A is removed from the training graph.

 ## SASRec Results

+### Fashion-Random

-### `sasrec_hpo/`
+#### `sasrec_hpo/`

-Contains the selected SASRec trial for the standard Fashion dataset.
+Contains the selected SASRec trial for the Fashion-Random dataset.

 The original HPO generated multiple trial directories.
 To avoid storing redundant checkpoints, only the selected trial is retained in the cleaned repository: